Answered By: Laura Horgan Last Updated: Jul 30, 2019 Views: 21

 The library subscribes to a small collection of newspapers which are housed in the Bedford and Lowell Campus Libraries.
 Most titles are kept for a month For access to most newspaper content, the library staff suggests, however, you access one of the many databases that include full-text newspaper content.
-Just click on this link from the menu on the left-hand side of the library home page:
+Just click on the list of newspaper databases provided.

 Boston Globe - this ProQuest database is provided by the state and includes staff-written articles from 1980-